-Prerequisite Required: BIOL& 211 with 2.0 or better.

-When Typically Offered: Fall

-BIOL 274 Molecular Biology Lab

-Credits: 3
+Grading Basis: Student option grading Course Typically Offered: Winter This course fulfills a distribution requirement for: Science Non-Lab BIOL 274 Molecular Biology Lab Units: 3 Laboratory course emphasizing hands-on experience with molecular biological techniques utilized in modern research laboratories.
 Techniques include gene cloning, PCR, DNA and protein electrophoresis, and protein purification.
-Student option grading.

-Prerequisite Recommended: CHEM& 131

-Prerequisite Required: BIOL& 211 with 2.0 or better and

-concurrent enrollment in BIOL 270.
-When Typically Offered: Fall

-BIOL 275 Recombinant DNA Techniques

-Credits: 6

-Basic course in the theory and concepts of recombinant DNA techniques.
-Course will focus on the methods of gene cloning with viral and plasmid vectors, growth and maintenance of E. coli, extraction and purification of DNA, polymerase chain reaction, and protein expression.
-The lab will focus on 'hands on' techniques.
-Student option grading.

-Prerequisite Required: BIOL 270 with 1.8 or better or permission.

-When Typically Offered: Winter

-BIOL 276 Immunology Lecture

-Credits: 3

-This course focuses on the concepts necessary to understand the cellular, molecular and genetic basis of the immune system.
-Emphasis will be placed on antigen and antibody structure and function, antibody production, cellular based immunity, and the major histocompatibility complex.
-Student option grading.
+Prerequisite Required: BIOL& 211 with 2.0 or better and concurrent with BIOL 270.
+CHEM& 131 recommended.
+Grading Basis: Student option grading Course Typically Offered: Fall This course fulfills a distribution requirement for: Science Lab BIOL 275 Recombinant DNA Techniques Lecture Units: 6 This lecture course focuses on the theory and concepts of recombinant DNA techniques, including applications of polymerase chain reaction, gene cloning with plasmid and viral vectors, regulation of recombinant protein expression in bacterial and mammalian systems, SDS-PAGE and Western blot, and uses of CRISPR/Cas9.
+Prerequisite Required: BIOL 270 with 1.8 or better or instructor permission.
+Grading Basis: Student option grading Course Typically Offered: Winter This course fulfills a distribution requirement for: Science Lab BIOL 276 Immunology Lecture Units: 3 This course focuses on the concepts necessary to understand the cellular, molecular and genetic basis of the immune system.
+Emphasis will be placed on antigen and antibody structure and function, antibody production, cellular-based immunity, and the major histocompatibility complex.
 Prerequisite Required: BIOL 270 or instructor permission.

-When Typically Offered: Spring

-BIOL 277 Immunology

-Credits: 6

-This course focuses on the concepts and laboratory procedures necessary to understand the cellular, molecular and genetic basis of the immune system.
+Grading Basis: Student option grading Course Typically Offered: Spring This course fulfills a distribution requirement for: Science Non-Lab BIOL 277 Immunology Units: 6 This course focuses on the concepts and laboratory procedures necessary to understand the cellular, molecular and genetic basis of the immune system.
 Emphasis will be placed on antigen and antibody structure and function, antibody production, cellular based immunity, and the major histocompatibility complex.
-Student option grading.

 Prerequisite Required: BIOL 270 or permission.

-When Typically Offered: Spring

-BIOL 279 Biotechnology Techniques

-Credits: 3

-Students learn basic Biotechnology lab manufacturing and production techniques used to isolate and purify recombinant and/or therapeutic proteins in academic and industrial research laboratories.
-Student option grading.

-Prerequisite Required: BIOL 270, BIOL 274 with 2.0 or better or
+Grading Basis: Student option grading Course Typically Offered: Spring This course fulfills a distribution requirement for: Science Lab BIOL 279 Biotechnology Techniques Units: 3 Students learn basic Biotechnology lab manufacturing and production techniques used to isolate and purify recombinant and/or therapeutic proteins in academic and industrial research laboratories.
+Prerequisite Required: BIOL 270, BIOL 274 with 2.0 or better or permission.

-permission.